 On July 29, 2011, the State of California (State) issued a letter to federal agencies that outlined and requested approval for its strategy to consolidate the statewide automated welfare systems, which was approved by the federal agencies on April 5, 2012.
-Subsequently, the State Legislature enacted Chapter 13 of 2011-2012 Assembly Bill No. 16, Blumenfield, to require that the 39 C-IV counties migrate to a system jointly designed by the 39 C-IV counties and Los Angeles County under the LRS contract, and that the migration result in a new consortium composed of the 40 counties.
+Subsequently, the State Legislature enacted Chapter 13 of 2011-2012 Assembly Bill No. 16, Blumenfield, to require that the 39 C-IV counties migrate to a system jointly designed by the 39 C-IV counties and the County of Los Angeles under the LRS contract, and that the migration result in a new consortium composed of the 40 counties.